-NLM Launches “Surviving and Thriving: AIDS, Politics, and Culture"tags: AIDS, exhibits
+NLM Launches “Surviving and Thriving: AIDS, Politics, and Culture"Breaking News

 The National Library of Medicine has launched a traveling banner exhibition and online adaptation of Surviving and Thriving: AIDS, Politics, and Culture, an exploration of the rise of AIDS in the early 1980's and the evolving response to the epidemic over the last 30 years.